 Looking Ahead

-With warmer weather arriving, road-trip season is just beginning.
-Now that we’ve solved the fuel-range mystery and managed minor repairs, the final 10,000 miles should fly by.
+With warmer weather arriving road-trip season is just beginning.
+Now that we’ve solved the fuel-range mystery and managed minor repair the final 10,000 miles should fly by.

 Toyota Grand Highlander Hybrid Grade

-• 36,000 bumper-to-bumper miles with a three-year warranty for defects in material and workmanship, followed by five-year powertrain coverage for 60,000 miles, again followed by hybrid battery coverage for ten years or 150,000 miles.
+- 36,000 bumper to bumper mile with a 3 year warranty for defect in material and workmanship followed by five-year powertrain coverage for 60,000 mile again followed by hybrid battery coverage for ten year or 150,000 mile.

 Also Read: 2025 Audi Q3: Revel in the Symphony of Luxury and Power!